• Contact Us

 Recruitment FAQ's

 LVRS is a private organization integrated into the Prince George’s County Fire Department (PGFD) system.
 We run 2 basic life support ambulances, a rescue squad, a rescue engine and a water rescue team.
-LVRS equipment is staffed by career county firefighters from 7am to 3pm, Monday through Friday.
+LVRS equipment is staffed by career county firefighters from 7am to 5pm, Monday through Friday.
 At all other times, and augmenting the career crew during the day, LVRS is staffed entirely by volunteers.
 In addition, our station has the capability of “upgrading” our basic life support ambulances to paramedic status when the appropriate providers are available, in station, to run advanced life support calls.

 No. You are not required to have any prior emergency medical or fire training.
-Training will be provided once you have completed both the LVRS and PGFD application process.
+Training will be provided once you have completed the PGFD application process.
 All new members are required to attend the LVRS orientation class and the PGFD Volunteer Recruit School (VRS), which is an introduction into the County Fire Department.
-After completing the PGFD orientation, you will become eligible to sign up for other training.
+After completing the PGFD VRS, you will become eligible to sign up for other training.
 These classes, and others, are provided without charge by either LVRS or PGFD.
 LVRS members are encouraged to participate in a variety of training including additional EMS, fire and rescue classes.

 New members typically observe ambulance and squad operations and participate in any duty night training and chores.
 New members are required to complete the PGFD VRS class before they can perform any “hands on” patient care.
 When you begin to ride, your function will be limited by your level of training.
 As familiarity and training increase, you will move up to performing functions requiring increasing amounts of responsibility.